mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 ##### 6.3.4.2.
 JSON format request body for the `Endpoints` **Object**
 Each of the files that are used in this example have been provided in escaped JSON format in [Section 8: Sample Contract](#sample-contract).

-**Note:**  For conciseness the contents of the two contract files are not included in the following payload - they are respresented as  <*insert service feed from:[service feed](#ex-service)>* and *<Insert example metadata from [metadata](#ex-metadata) >*.
-You must insert the example contract files provided in Section 8 for the strings for these strings, or alternatively use your own contract files - in escaped JSON format.
+**Note:**  For conciseness the contents of the contract files not included in the following payload - it is respresented as  *<Insert example metadata from [metadata](#ex-metadata) >*.
+You must insert the example contract file provided in Section 8 for the strings for this string, or alternatively use your own contract files - in escaped JSON format.

 {
     "Endpoints": [